jgoryca/Apigor/README.md

 # Apigor
-The website of the honey bee farm "Apigor"
+The website of the honey bee farm "Apigor".
 Still under development